 Getting to the Isle of Skye on a budget can be quite a challenge.
-Not only is the UK expensive in it’s own right, the Isle of Skye is one of the top tourist destinations in the UK.
-In fact, nearly 70% of the total revenue of the island is made off tourism.
+Not only is the UK expensive in its own right, the Isle of Skye is one of the top tourist destinations in the UK.
+In fact, nearly 70% of the total revenue of the island is made of tourism.

 However, if you’re willing to rough it a little, you can get around the Isle of Skye for hardly anything.
 Some of the tips are those “everybody knows” actions for the average budget traveler, while others are special just for the Isle of Skye.